Call us 203-307-5500

 At Strong Start, quiet time is a core part of our preschool classrooms for children who have outgrown naps.
 It gives their brains a chance to decompress after a stimulating morning of project-based learning.

-One of the most common questions parents ask when touring a daycare is how nap schedules work, especially for children who are in the process of dropping naps.
+One of the first things parents ask when touring a daycare is how nap schedules work, especially for children who are in the process of dropping naps.
 It is a smart question, because a rigid nap policy can work against your child’s natural rhythm.

-What to Look for in a Daycare’s Nap Approach
+What to Ask About a Daycare’s Nap Policy

 • Follow the child’s lead.
 Not every 3-year-old needs a nap, and not every 4-year-old is ready to skip one.
 Programs that force all children to sleep for the same duration regardless of age or individual needs are ignoring basic developmental science.